Board of Management

 Wairimu Wamugo

-Wairimu lives in Leslieville with her partner and three children, she enjoys biking to work, camping trips, hiking, and long days at the beach, and is an avid reader.
-With a deep personal connection to Leslieville, Wairimu is passionate about contributing to the Ralph Thornton Community Centre’s mission and supporting its programs.
+Residing in Leslieville with her family, Wairimu enjoys biking to work, camping, hiking, and spending long days at the beach.
+She is also an avid reader.
+Her strong personal connection to the Leslieville community inspires her passion for supporting the Ralph Thornton Community Centre’s mission and programs, where she seeks to make a meaningful contribution.

 Ex Officio Board Member Councillor Paula Fletcher